Important Technical Notes for This Workshop

 - Alyssa Anderson, "Using Voyant Tools for Text Analysis," Digital History Methods, Rice University.

-- A Wikipedia page that is assigned to you in the following document (NOW available).
+- A Wikipedia page that is assigned to you (see Sakai Messages for 20 Nov.
+2019).